At a glance

 The specialized training required for fertility nursing typically takes 3-4 months (working one-on-one with an experienced nurse mentor).
 At Illume Fertility, our Nurse Practitioner Monica Moore meets with all new nurses to dive deeper into fertility treatment and provide practice-specific training.

 "It is important for all of us to develop a deep understanding to help educate and inform our patients," says Ashley.
-"Ultimately, we are always learning, as medicine is always evolving, and we need to follow the current best practices."
+"Ultimately, we are always learning, as medicine is always evolving, and we want to follow current best practices."

 Some nurses work exclusively with fertility preservation patients (egg, sperm, or embryo creation and freezing), and those who are preparing for time-sensitive treatments (such as those recently diagnosed with cancer who want to preserve their future fertility).